GP practice rent abatements – explained

 For works approved:

-- Pre 1st April 2013, the 2004 Cost Directions will apply.
+• Post 1st April 2013 to 1st April 2024, the 2013 Cost Directions will apply.

-- Post 1st April 2013 onwards, the 2013 Cost Directions will apply.
+• Post 1st April 2024 the 2024 Cost Directions will apply

 Under the 2004 Directions, regardless of the total costs of improvements, the rent abatement will run for 10 years.